confidential-computing/governance/TAC/Meetings/2023/2023-03-09/CCC-TAC-Minutes-2023-03-09.md

 * DT discussed [conformance spreadsheet](https://docs.google.com/spreadsheets/d/1H07OqDilgSWQpf2xZ-yJUSHL249VaXroVv1eeacVOVc/edit#gid=0)
   * Can CC be computationally detectable for implementing a test suite?
-Needs independent verification, certification programs
+Perhaps not.
+Instead, propose independent verification by one or more CCC-authorized auditing firms, certification programs
   * Test plan that an independent auditor could review and certify, not necessarily code
   * MN agreed to take this forward in the GRC in April